waynepallen/core/doc/development-guides/dev-systems/docker/docker-admin.md

 ### Booting slave VMs from the OpenCrowbar admin node

+#### Bare Metal (the easy way)
 If your development environment is running on bare metal (as opposed to running inside a VM), you can use `tools/kvm-slave &` to spawn a KVM virtual machine that will boot from the freshly-deployed OpenCrowbar admin node.

+#### Virtual Box (the corporate way)

+> this approach expects that you've added an ethernet device (not up'd) to your VM that will be the admin network for slave VMs.

+If your development environment is running in VMs then:

+  1. slave the eth2 to the docker bridge, `sudo brctl addif docker0 eth2`
+  2. ...

 ### Development Admin